 Purposed Physical Therapy understands that this can be a very difficult period for you and we want to make the process as simple as we can for you.

-1) Your automobile insurance, also known as Med Pay, Personal Injury Insurance (PIP) or Under-Insured Motorist Insurance (UIM).
+1) Your automobile insurance, also known as Med Pay, Personal Injury Insurance (PIP) or Under-Insured Motorist Insurance (UIM) pays for your visits.
+You do not pay upfront.
 You will NOT be penalized for using your personal automobile insurance for payment of your medical bills.
 Normal limits range from $1,000 to $25,000 per person.
 You can verify the total amount of your Med Pay Coverage by checking the “Declarations Page” furnished to you by your insurance company under “Coverage and Limitations” or by simply calling your agent.
 Please provide this information to us on your first visit if you choose this option.
 We are not able to access your personal automobile policy information.
-We will submit each visit to your adjustor for reimbursement.
+We will submit each visit note and invoices to your adjustor for reimbursement.
+To submit your notes/invoices to your adjustor we will need your claim number, a Letter of Protection (see below) from your adjustor, and your adjustor's name, email, fax, and motor insurance company name.

-2) Third party automobile insurance, the automobile insurance company of the party that caused the accident and your injuries.
-If he/she was at fault, the third party may be responsible for your claims.
-This may involve, or may not involve an attorney.
-If you do not have an attorney, then we will submit each visit to your adjustor.
-If you have an attorney, then we will only communicate with your attorney.
+2) Third party automobile insurance, the automobile insurance company of the party that caused the accident and your injuries pays for your visits.
+You do not pay upfront.
+If he/she who was at fault, the third party may be responsible for your claims.
+This may or may not involve an attorney.
+If you do not have an attorney, then we will submit each visit invoices to the head adjustor.
+To submit your notes/invoices to the adjustor we will need your claim number, a Letter of Protection (see below) from your adjustor, and your adjustor's name, email, fax, and motor insurance company name.
+If you want an attorney, we can help guide you to an attorney in the area.
+If you have an attorney, then we will submit invoices to your attorney (see option #3).

-3) Out-of-pocket, you pay completely on your own and submit for reimbursment yourself to your own health insurance.
-You will pay our discounted cash rate.
+5) Self-Pay, you pay upfront for each visit and you submit invoices for reimbursment yourself.
+You will pay our discounted self-pay rate.